About us

 HISTORICAL TOOLS AND TECHNIQUES

 We have a soft spot for old crafting techniques and are passionate collectors of historical tools and machines which we use for new designs.
-For making jewelry we use sandcasting, forging, turning, embossing, vitreous enamel and hand engravure.
-We use woodtype and letterpress for printing posters, greetings cards and t-shirts.
+For making jewelry we use sandcasting, forging, turning, embossing, vitreous enamel and hand engraving.
+We use woodtype and letterpress for printing posters and t-shirts.
 We have a sweet spot for vintage hand operated chainstitch and freemotion embroidery machines for making patches and customizing garments.

 Daniel, who worked 7 years as a master in engraving before getting his master in arts & design, engraves with a traditional graver and engravers ball motifs into the metal of our windproof lighters, signet rings and bangles.